 Check the sticker on the machine to see which refurbisher partner will take back your hardware.

-If your equipment has a hard drive, InterConnection will clean it of all your data and responsibly recycle it to reclaim its metals, plastic, and glass.
+If your hardware has a hard drive, InterConnection will clean it of all your data and responsibly recycle it to reclaim its metals, plastic, and glass.

-If your equipment is from CDI, follow the process CDI describes on their recycling page.
+If your hardware is from CDI, follow the process CDI describes on their

 R2 is an independent third-party certification program that ensures responsible recycling of used electronics.
 It requires that recyclers use best practices to process used electronics according to environmental standards.
 This helps minimize the impact to human health and the environment, ensure safe management of materials by downstream handlers, and require destruction of all data on used electronics.